rillian/2019-gsoc/README.md

  - Visit the test server at https://cdli.thaumas.net/scaife/ (If necessary, click the gear and enable the 'CDLI Reader'.)
- - Enter X001001 and click 'Lookup'.
+ - Enter X001001 and click *Lookup*.
- - Click 'Translation' to show/hide the parallel translation.
+ - Click *Translation* to show/hide the parallel translation.

 ## Milestones